kubernetes/enhancements/keps/sig-instrumentation/4785-resource-state-metrics/README.md

-The proposal targets the incubation and incorporation of a controller capable of essentially doing all that Kube State Metrics' Custom Resource State API offers, in additional to various benefits of its own owing to the controller lifecycle it is based upon.
+The proposal targets the incubation and incorporation of a controller capable of essentially doing all that Kube State Metrics' Custom Resource State API offers, in addition to various benefits of its own owing to the controller lifecycle it is based upon.

 The controller aims to replace the existing Kube State Metrics' Custom Resource